Frequently Asked Questions

 - Altitude Cannabis Evaluations (ACE)

 (928)774-1770 | www.flagstaffnaturalhealth.com/

 - Grand Canyon Clinics

 930 N Switzer Canyon Dr, Ste 104 | Flagstaff, AZ 86001

 Once you receive your signed Physician Certification form, you need to file your application online with the ADHS.
-The application costs $150, unless you are on the AZ SNAP (Food Stamps) program in which case it will cost $75.
+The application costs $150 for a 2 year period, unless you are on the AZ SNAP (Food Stamps) program in which case it will cost $75.
 If you file for yourself you will need to scan and upload the following:

 - Your signed Physician Certification form – (PDF preferred max 2MB)

 - AZ Identification card, AZ driver’s license, or valid US Passport (PDF preferred max 2MB)